Why ASO Depends on Reviews and Ratings

 Try to remember if you downloaded any apps that had a 3.0 rating on any app store.
 It’s highly unlikely that you did since those games/apps are not even on the homepage.
 Over 63% of consumers trust businesses with overall ratings of 4.0 or 4.5 out of 5 stars.
 So if you developed a mobile game, you better try your best to reach that rating.

 Encouraging your users to leave comments and ratings should be included inside your mobile game.
 It goes without saying that you should push that notification from time to time, not too often.
+The key point in prompting the user to rate your app is in doing it at the right time.
+The right time it means after certain accomplishments in your app as passing a level, winning a prize.
+In this way you are more likely to contact a happy user that will leave a rating.

 Being Competitive In a Huge App Market